 In mainstream writing there’s a bit more flexibility than when you’re writing for scientific publication.
 Used carefully and in the right context, it may be fine to begin a sentence with a conjunction like and or but.
 The grammar police may give you a hard time, but ignore them.
 We’re well past the 1800s.

 However, scientific writing tends to be more formal and traditional, so sentences beginning with and or but should be avoided.
 (See what we did there? ?)
 There are more graceful alternatives that won’t rock the boat.

-How about sentences beginning with due to, because, or however?
+But can you start a sentence with due to, because, or however? ?

 Because retinitis pigmentosa is only one of the leading causes of vision loss, we undertook this retrospective study.

-As with because, there is nothing wrong with beginning a sentence with however, but the new sentence should always relate to the sentence preceding it (e.g., do not begin a sentence with however at the beginning of a new paragraph).
+As with because, there’s nothing wrong with beginning a sentence with however, but the new sentence should always relate to the sentence preceding it (e.g., do not begin a sentence with however at the beginning of a new paragraph).

 Fifteen of the saplings in the test plot were free of Pucciniales infection, 4 had minor lesions, and 6 had severe lesions at the end of the test period.
 However, all of the saplings with lesions showed good growth.